facebook/flow/docs/docs/00-getting-started.md

 }
 ```

+If you don't know what the module interface should be, you can try to find it at [[https://github.com/borisyankov/DefinitelyTyped | DefinitelyTyped]], which hosts a bunch of TypeScript interface declarations for popular modules, and try to run it through our convertion tool **[TODO]**.

 Note that if both an implementation and a declaration is found for a module, Flow will choose the implementation if it has been opted-in, the declaration otherwise.

 ## What to do if there are too many errors